Leatherland (top centre) with two of his brothers and their wives (c1930)

 One of his more unusual jobs was writing the lyrics for the prologue to a silent film called "The Loves of a Pharoah".
 The film was shown at the Macclesfield Premier Picture House in 1924.

-In 1923, and again in 1924, Leatherland won gold medals in an international essay writing competion organised by the London Chamber of Commerce.
+In 1923, and again in 1924, Leatherland won gold medals in a national essay writing competion organised by the London Chamber of Commerce.
 The medals were presented by the Prince of Wales at a special award ceremony in London.
 He was very proud of this achievement.